 Halfway through the service and there’s still no sign of the coffin.

 “Would you like to look at it?”
 Sanyu asks me.
-(I assume she means Jaja’s body, not just the coffin, but by now I am rather confused).
-We agree it doesn’t seem right, seeing Jaja for the last time in the open car park, but Jehovah’s Witnesses don’t allow the body inside Kingdom Hall.
+(I assume she means Jajja’s body, not just the coffin, but by now I am rather confused).
+We agree it doesn’t seem right, seeing Jajja for the last time in the open car park, but Jehovah’s Witnesses don’t allow the body inside Kingdom Hall.

 Two hours later at Kalassa, 40 km north of Kampala, it’s our turn to be stared at as we pull up and park under a tree.
 The caterers prepare gigantic pots of food – enough for 3-400 people – over open fires.
 A man throws his full weight into stirring a gigantic tin pot of thick maize posho.